cbohnert67/Objective-Data-Scientist/README.md

 4. **Enhanced Learning**: With a strong math foundation, learning programming concepts can be more intuitive, as you’ll be able to relate programming constructs to mathematical principles.

 However, basic programming skills can also be useful early on to apply mathematical concepts practically and build problem-solving confidence.
 Ideally, a balanced approach that integrates both math and programming progressively can be very effective.
 Devise and choose wisely.
-Expect two to three years of dedicated work!
+Expect two to three years of daily dedicated work!